-In addition to the official confirmation of supervision, the doctoral regulations further require the doctoral candidate and supervisor to conclude a written doctoral agreement detailing the nature and extent of the supervision.
+In addition to the official confirmation of supervision, the doctoral regulations further require the doctoral candidate and supervisor to conclude a written supervision agreement detailing the nature and extent of the supervision.
 The duties incumbent on both parties to maintain the standards of good supervision as well as the expectations that both parties have of each other should be similarly documented and updated.

 The duration of employment, the extent of work to be undertaken, as well as teaching duties for doctoral candidates employed in teaching and research assistant positions funded by the University budget are set out in the administrative regulations.

 The option of completing a doctorate while employed within a company is an ongoing topic of discussion.
 The Executive Board of TU Berlin concluded a code of conduct in July 2017 which also stresses the importance of a free choice of topic, the possibility to participate in academic discussion, and the obligation to publish research results for doctorates completed within a commercial organization.
 Doctoral supervisors are required to make the various parties involved aware of these principles and all participating parties are required to confirm their compliance by signature when registering the intent to pursue a doctorate.